 “What in the Caribbean is so difficult to let go, that you just can’t stay away?”
 The question was posed by someone jealous of my love affair with the region.

 During my search for some magical words to express my inexpressible feeling on the matter, the inquirer continued, “In the United States, you’re closer to your children.
 You have more friends here than there.
 You have access to better health care.
 Proper nutrition is more affordable.
 There are perhaps a hundred other reasons that you should stay.”

 She kept up the query.
 “Is it the hills or the ocean?”

 “Both in one view,” the words leaped off my tongue, “and perhaps another hundred reasons added to your hundred.”

 Still, the question haunted me, and one day when I waded into the embrace of the Caribbean Sea, a few answers came to mind.
 Whether swimming, floating or splashing, it is easy to imagine myself as an embryo surrounded by a voluminous saline solution with skin-friendly minerals.
 When it warms up, the sea has the nurturing feel of a mother’s lap or bosom, making it my second favorite Caribbean thing difficult to let go.

-More Than the Sea and the Hills
+More Than the Hills and the Ocean

 It’s the huge hug from the sea,